-BIO 123 - Microbiology for the Surgical Technologist (3)
+BIO 123 - Microbiology for Health Science (3)

 This course prepares students to apply knowledge of microorganisms as they relate to the infection process and disease transmission in the health care setting.
 This includes the causes of disease and pathological conditions, the body's response mechanisms to diseases and wound healing, and the importance of protective measures.